-The party requesting execution shall file with the Clerk of the Court a praccipe or praccipes requesting the issuance of an Order of Appraisal to the Sheriff and an Order of Sale to the PSO.
+The party requesting execution shall file with the Clerk of the Court a praecipe or praecipes requesting the issuance of an Order of Appraisal to the Sheriff and an Order of Sale to the PSO.
 No check for advertising shall be sent to the clerk, as the PSO will be responsible to pay the advertising directly.
-Any amounts that are requested to be taxed as costs must be submitted with the praccipe.
-Failure to file the proper praccipe(s) will result in denial of confirmation and the vacation of any sale.
+Any amounts that are requested to be taxed as costs must be submitted with the praecipe.
+Failure to file the proper praecipe(s) will result in denial of confirmation and the vacation of any sale.

-3. PSO'S REPORT
+3. PSO's Report

 PSO reports of sale shall be filed within fourteen (14) days of sale and a motion to confirm the sale with proposed entry shall be filed within thirty (30) days thereafter.
-When filing the motion to confirm, a copy of the PSO report, advertising invoice, escrow/title invoice and any other invoices to be paid through sale must be attached to the motion.
+When filing the motion to confirm, a copy of the PSO report, advertising invoice, escrow/title invoice and any other invoices to be paid through the sale must be attached to the motion.
 The entry must include the sale date, purchaser's name and address and the purchase price.
 The failure to submit a PSO report or motion and entry to confirm within the time provided may result in sanctions, including any damages, costs or fees incurred by the purchasing party or denial of future requests to appoint a PSO.

-4. PSO SALE TERMS
+4. PSO Sale Terms

-The PSO will be authorized to sell the property at public auction in accordance with O.R.C.
-Chapter 2329.
+The PSO will be authorized to sell the property at public auction in accordance with ORC Chapter 2329.
 Any PSO fees and costs in excess of one and one-half (1.5%) of the sale price shall be paid directly by the party requesting execution.
 No "premium" or any other amount over and above the successful purchaser's bid amount, except the actual costs for conveyance and recording fees, shall be charged, allocated or required to be paid by the purchaser.
-Any such "premium", if charged, shall be paid directly by the party requesting execution and shall not be included in the amount necessary to redeem real estate under section 2329.33 of the Revised Code or in the calculation of any deficiency judgment under section 2329.08 of the Revised Code.
+Any such "premium", if charged, shall be paid directly by the party requesting execution and shall not be included in the amount necessary to redeem real estate under ORC 2329.33 or in the calculation of any deficiency judgment under ORC 2329.08.